fusioncharts/dev_centre_docs/chart-guide/standard-charts/radar-chart.md

 To create a radar chart follow the steps given below:

 * Specify the chart type using the `type` attribute.
-To render a column chart, set `radar`.
+To render a radar chart, set `radar`.

 * Set the container object using `renderAt` attribute.